ChiefOmnicron/starfoundry/README.md

 # StarFoundry

+> [!WARNING]
+> The project is currently being rewritten, see the `rewrite` branch for the latest information

 StarFoundry contains multiple projects.

 Core of it all is an industry tool, that I am developing for some time.